BetaThis is a new service – your feedback will help us to improve it.

 The model assumes that fees and maintenance loans will be uprated by forecast RPIX in future years for which fee and maintenance loan levels have not yet been announced.
 The model also assumes that the current student finance policies will remain unchanged.
 Generally, once policies have been announced they are incorporated into the loan outlay models.
 Therefore, any changes to the student finance policy will affect future forecasts.
 Any changes to student loan eligibility, quantum or terms and conditions, if implemented by Government, could affect the forecasts presented in this publication.

 The forecasts for new loan products such as postgraduate loans and part-time maintenance loans are more uncertain as there is limited historical SLC data on which to base the forecasts.
 Instead, assumptions have to be made about the likely uptake of these products, which are more uncertain because the introduction of these products is likely to change student behaviours.

-Comparing the performance of the loan outlay models to SLC outturn data in 2020-21 showed that the overall outlay forecast was approximately 3.2% lower than the outturn figure.
-Both the undergraduate forecast and Master's forecast were lower than the actuals (4.3% and 4.4% respectively), with the Doctoral forecast having a small over forecast (0.3%).
-The primary reason for the lower forecast figures is due to a higher number of entrants occurring in 2020-21 than had been anticipated.
+Comparing the performance of the loan outlay models to SLC outturn data in 2021-22 showed that the overall outlay forecast was approximately 1.02% higher than the outturn figure.
+Both the Master’s forecast and Doctoral forecast were lower than the actuals (1.2% and 5.5% respectively), with the undergraduate forecast having an over forecast (1.2%).

 Published Forecast (£ million)